Climate-Justice-Montreal/cjm/_pages/follow-the-money.md

 * According to [McGillInvests.in](https://mcgillinvests.in){: rel="noopener" target="_blank"} McGill invests $50 million in fossil fuels such as tar sands, gas, and pipeline companies, companies that invest billions per year in lobbying, unethical exporation, and campaign financing against needed climate policies
 * Divestment at McGill is supported by [professors](http://www.mcgilltribune.com/news/mcgill-senate-votes-to-support-divestment-091818/){: rel="noopener" target="_blank"}, employee unions, and all student unions
   * Since 2012, [Divest McGill](https://www.divestmcgill.com/our-work){: rel="noopener" target="_blank"} has been calling on McGill University to respect indigenous land and the climate science by divesting from all fossil fuel companies
-* Ms. Bertrand's behaviour is so objectionable that a tenured professor of environmental ethics [quit his job at McGill](https://www.cbc.ca/news/canada/montreal/mcgill-university-professor-resigns-amid-refusal-to-divest-1.5426979){: rel="noopener" target="_blank"} in protest
+* Ms. Bertrand's behaviour is so objectionable that a professor of environmental ethics [quit his job at McGill](https://www.cbc.ca/news/canada/montreal/mcgill-university-professor-resigns-amid-refusal-to-divest-1.5426979){: rel="noopener" target="_blank"} in protest

 This isn’t just about the dozens of millions of dollars that McGill invests in these companies, but also a matter of principle.
 These investments threaten everyone’s future, including that of McGill students and their families.